 - Coaches will be introduced to and paired with Director or Manager-level staff members to work together over the course of three to four months.

 - Pairs will meet in one-to-one sessions with a focus on specific areas and goals, developing a plan to achieve them.

 - Each coach will commit anywhere between three to five hours per month.

 - Sessions will typically be 60-90 minutes each, but the length can be determined by each pair.
 It is expected that coaching will be largely virtual, but can on occasion be in person if desired and feasible for both parties.

 - The pair will have the flexibility to determine the frequency and mode of communication, be it by email, phone, or video-platform, weekly or bi-weekly, etc.

-- The Coaching Corp Initiative is overseen by Director of Talent, Daniella Olibrice, who will have regular check-ins with each pair to ensure the coaching relationship is on track.
+- The Coaching Corp Initiative is overseen by Director, People & Culture, Daniella Olibrice, who will have regular check-ins with each pair to ensure the coaching relationship is on track.
 Coaching scopes may include an introductory and closing meeting with Daniella and/or the supervisor of the coached staff.

-Girls Write Now Coaching Corp applications will be live by June 2023.
-For more information, please contact Director of Talent, Daniella Olibrice at firstname.lastname@example.org.
+Girls Write Now Coaching Corps is currently open to applications.
+For more information, please contact Director, People & Culture, Daniella Olibrice at firstname.lastname@example.org.